 Please note wall construction details: 2x4 wood studs at 24'' o/c with insulation in the cavities

 In its simplest form, a triple leaf wall is a wall with TWO air cavities, not just one as in a typical wall.
 (In case you’re curious, a quadruple leaf wall would be a wall with 3 air cavities).

 Why is a triple leaf wall a bad thing?
 After all, it would seem to make sense that any wall structure that has more air cavities for the noise vibration to cross would be more effective at reducing sound transmission.
 Unfortunately this is not the case.

 The reason lies in the science of decoupling.
 Decoupling isn’t effective at all frequencies.
 If you take two layers of drywall, and separate them with an air space, it doesn’t necessarily improve things at low frequencies (the deep bass from your neighbors subwoofer), for example, which can pass easily even through decoupled walls.
 The air in the cavity acts like a spring, and creates a continuation of the vibration, called resonance.
 To attain good low frequency performance, this resonance must be as low in frequency as possible, however for any given mass and space, a triple leaf wall will always have a higher resonance point than a double leaf wall.

 Triple leaf (or higher) constructions should be avoided at all costs.
 You will always get a lower level of sound isolation, and this loss may be most severe where you need performance the most – low frequencies.
-For more information on the Triple Leaf Effect, download the datasheet in our Technical Library.
+For more information on the Triple Leaf Effect, download the datasheet in our Resource Library.

 Many homeowners think that simply adding insulation will improve noiseproofing.
 While insulation is important, you may find that insulation alone will not significantly impact the sound isolation between rooms.